RCRamsey/trees4uucl/README.md

     - 672-8: wind solar plant, leaflet markes, layers/overlapping
     - 672-9: median counties rent across usa, housing in ky, chloropleth map, drop down menu?
     - Denver home hunting (using the legend to turn layers on and off)
-    - Fragipan (on portfolio) What's in the pan final (where am i geolocator, points with tooltips, hide info button, zoom in/out)
+    - Fragipan (on portfolio) What's in the pan final (where am i geolocator, points with tooltips, hide info button, zoom in/out, accessing geojson to add layer)
     - 673-3: Oregon unemployment rates by county, zoom rolling, legend, slider bar for year, visual affordance+click, tooltip)

 ## References for readme